Dominant subspace and low-rank approximations from block Krylov subspaces without a prescribed gap: Main results

 In case $j=0$ (respectively $k=\text{rank}( A)$) the first term (respectively the second term) should be omitted in the previous upper bound.
 Moreover, we have the inequality \end{teo} \begin{proof} See Section \ref{sec prueba teo 2.1}. \end{proof}

-We point out that Theorem \ref{first main result} above is related to Theorem \ref{DIKM-I theorem 1} from the DIKM-I theory.
-In case $\sigma_h=\sigma_{h+1}$ (and hence $k>h$), the hypothesis in Theorem \ref{first main result} involves a (continuum) class of matrices $ V_h^*$ corresponding to SVD of $A$; that is, we are allowed to consider any such matrix to test our assumptions.
-On the other hand, since our assumptions are based on non-structural choices $ V_h^*$, there is a price to pay: we need {\it a priori} partial knowledge of the relative position of the subspaces $R( V_k^* X)$ and $R(V_k^*\cV_j)$ to have control on the upper bound above (notice that Theorem \ref{DIKM-I theorem 1} does not require such partial knowledge).
-We remark that the second inequality in Theorem \ref{first main result} provides an alternative method to have a control of the relative position of the subspaces $R( V_k^* X)$ and $R(V_k^*\cV_j)$.
+We point out that Theorem \ref{first main result} above is related to \cite[Theorem 2.1]{D19} from the DIKM-I theory.
+In case $\sigma_h=\sigma_{h+1}$ (and hence $k>h$), the hypothesis in Theorem \ref{first main result} involves the (continuum) class of $h$-dimensional left dominant subspaces of $A$; that is, we are allowed to consider any such dominant subspace to test our assumptions.
+In particular, the hypothesis is satisfied in a generic case.

-In order to state the following result, we further assume that $\text{rank}(A)\geq k+1$ and recall the notation from Eq. \eqref{defi gam y del1} above from the DIKM-I theory; hence, given a SVD $A=U\Sigma V^*$ then